imixs/imixs-workflow/src/site/markdown/engine/workflowservice.md

+The model version can also be specified as a regex.

+	  // take best match for model version 1.x ItemCollection workitem=new ItemCollection().model("(^1.)").task(100).event(10);

+Another alternative to assign a new workitem with a model version is by specifying the $workflowgroup.

+	  // create an empty workitem assigend to a workflow group ItemCollection workitem=new ItemCollection().task(100).event(10);
+	  // assign group
+	  workitem.setItemValue(WorkflowKernel.WORKFLOWGROUP, "Invoice");
+	  // assign the workitem to the latest version matching the workfow group 'invoice' workitem=workflowService.processWorkItem(workitem);

 After a new workitem is process the first time, it is under the control of the _WorkflowService_.

 ## Worklist Methods